 The question is, what should you experience and see in Georgia to understand Georgian culture within a few short days of vacation?

 Many visitors to Georgia start their cultural acquaintance with a supra (feast) and the delicious Georgian cuisine.

-The country, which was cultivating vine and making wine since more than 8000 years ago, is renowned for its tradition of feasting and treating guests.
+The country, which has been cultivating vine and making wine for more than 8,000 years, is renowned for its tradition of feasting and treating guests.

 Georgian songs are as ancient as Georgia itself.
 Here, every region has its own sound, but all share one thing in common: structured polyphony.

 Georgia was one of the first places in the Christian world to lay the groundwork for three-part harmonies in church music.

 In 1977, NASA sent the “Golden Record” into space, on which were recorded masterpieces of human creativity, including “Chakrulo,” a treasure of Georgian folk polyphony.
 Georgian polyphony has also been listed as an Intangible Heritage of Humanity by UNESCO since 2008.